 Michigan Drug Possession Lawyer | Drug Delivery Charges | Marijuana

-Have you been charged with possession of marijuana or any other drugs?
-Did you know that even just the possession of marijuana is a misdemeanor in the state of Michigan and is punishable by up to 1 year in jail?
-Now that doesn’t mean someone goes to jail for possessing marijuana automatically, that is the max possible penalty only in certain cases where the judge believes that is what is necessary in order to fulfill their responsibility for sentencing somebody.
+Have you been charged with possession of marijuana or any other drugs like cocaine, heroin?
+Did you know that even just the possession of marijuana is a misdemeanor in the State of Michigan and is punishable by up to 1 year in jail?
+A second offense for possession of marijuana is a two year felony.
+That is completely ridiculous.
+Hopefully there will be a complete change in the marijuana law in Michigan soon.
+For now, any of these cases should be fought in court.

 Here at The Law Offices of Barton Morris we are here to help our clients defend their drug possession charges.
 Whether you have been charged with marijuana, cocaine, heroin, or prescription drugs, contact our specialized drug defense attorneys that have the experience necessary and the knowledge to understand what it takes to help fight for your rights.

 The best ways to fight these cases is to attack the law enforcement search and seizure.
 Our lawyers are experts at fourth amendment constitutional law.
 Mastering these arguments are what make the best drug defense lawyers.
 There also also great defenses related to constructive possession or mere presence.

 Controlled substance offenses also carry license sanctions, even though the offense may have nothing to do with the person’s driver’s licenses, the state of Michigan penalizes controlled substance offenses with a driver license suspension of 6 months.
 Our license restoration attorneys understands what it takes to help get your license restored.

 A judge does have the right to amendment it after the first 30 days, the judge can change it to a restricted license if there is a hardship demonstrated if it makes it difficult for the offender to get to work or take care of the family or go to school.
 Don’t take a chance one your own to restore your license.
 Contact us to help demonstrate your hardships of being without a license.